NopksForge/golang-backend-basic/readme.md

 ## API Exercise - User CRUD Implementation 🚀

 I have implemented a complete CRUD API for user management with:
-- Unit tests for the service layer
+- Full unit tests for the service layer
 - Redis caching implementation
 - Error handling
 - Input validation